kelsey822/RAG-Evaluation/README.md

 python metric_calc.py
 ```
 # Generate a response from an LLM
+Prior to generating responses from an LLM a MistralAI API key is required set as the environment variable ```MISTRAL_API_KEY```.
+There are two ways to generate a response.
 To generate a response with no retrieved sources from policy-chat created:
 ```
 python generate_llm_response.py "Query"